parkinglot837/f5-agility-labs-nginx/docs/class9/intro.rst

 Welcome to Access on NGINX Plus - Authentication for Web Access.
 In this course we will learn the following:

-•	How to install the Nginx Plus Module njs, required for Authentication Proxy
+•	How to install the Nginx Plus module njs, required for Authentication Proxy

 •   How to navigate and utilize the Nginx Plus configuration for OIDC authentication use cases

-•   How to configure keycloak for use with Nginx Plus
+•   How to configure Keycloak for use with NGINX Plus

 •   How to create and load balance an Instance Group of NGINX Plus servers